-Moscow can be an exciting place to live in.
-With its dramatic history and politics, life can never be considered boring in the Russian capital.
-Nevertheless, expats in Moscow may experience frustrations including bureaucracy, a difficult language adjustment and extreme weather conditions.
-Nonetheless, the city offers an attractive lifestyle with its active social life and rich arts and culture scene.
+Rich in history and culture, Moscow is an exciting destination for expats.
+Nevertheless, they may experience frustrations arising from bureaucracy, a difficult language adjustment and extreme weather conditions.
+Nonetheless, the city offers an attractive lifestyle with its active social life and vibrant arts and culture scene.

 Accommodation in Moscow